lotrekagency/mapo/README.md

 ## Build Setup

 ### install dependencies
-$ yarn install

-### install dependencies of example project
-$ cd example
-$ yarn install
+$ yarn bootstrap

 ### serve with hot reload at localhost:3000
 $ yarn dev

 ### to install this module in a nuxt project
-$ yarn add git@github.com:lotrekagency/mapo.git
+$ yarn add mapomodule

 ## Working on the project